Also written by Ōtautahi Creative Spaces

 The Fellowship is made possible by the Winston Churchill Memorial Trust, founded at the request of and as a living memorial for Sir Winston Churchill.
 He believed that world peace and greater international understanding could be promoted through ordinary people travelling to other countries and experiencing other cultures.

-As part of the Fellowship requirements, Kim will produce a full report of her investigation within six months of her return to New Zealand.
+As part of the Fellowship requirements, Kim Morton will produce a full report of her investigation within six months of undertaking the project.
 These reports become public and are available online at the Winston Churchill Memorial Trust website.

-“Since the Trust was established in 1965, over 800 Fellowships have been awarded.
-This represents an incredible wealth of knowledge and learning which the Trust has been responsible for generating and making available to our nation.
+“Since the Trust was established in 1965, over 900 Fellowships have been awarded.
+This represents an incredible wealth of knowledge and learning which the Trust has been responsible for generating and making available to our nation.“